2600hz/kazoo/applications/crossbar/doc/notifications.md

 #### Details of a System Notification

-Using the ID from the system listing above, get the template JSON.
+Using the ID from the system listing above, get the template object.
 This document allows you to set some "static" properties (things not derived from the event causing the notification, e.g. call data, system alert, etc).

 > GET /v2/notifications/{NOTIFICATION_ID}